mos9527/Keyboard/README.txt

 * additionally, you'll need to have Microsoft.Windows.Devices.Midi2 package installed to support MIDI2 APIs.
 	* this implies you'll need NuGet installed and available on your PATH as well
 		* you can get it from https://github.com/microsoft/MIDI/releases/download/dev-preview-6/Microsoft.Windows.Devices.Midi2.1.0.24194.2233-preview.6.nupkg
-		* then, you can add it via `nuget add -Source out\build\...\packages Microsoft.Windows.Devices.Midi2.1.0.24194.2233-preview.6.nupkg` references
+		* then, you can add it to your local NuGet package storage via `nuget add -Source <storage path> Microsoft.Windows.Devices.Midi2.1.0.24194.2233-preview.6.nupkg` references
 ---
 * https://github.com/juce-framework/JUCE/commit/9a38505dad7a5655edae320993f1926ae3979068